starknet-io/SNIPs/SNIPS/snip-XXX.md

 ### **Starting with SNIPs**

 Every core update **MUST** start with a SNIP.
 The author creates a PR in the Starknet SNIPs repository.
 And the editor performs syntactic checks as described in [SNIP-1](https://github.com/starknet-io/SNIPs/blob/main/SNIPS/snip-1.md#snip-editor-responsibilities).
-After the SNIP is merged to the main branch, the SNIP proposal **SHOULD** change the status to `review` and start a discussion on the [Starknet Community Forum](https://community.starknet.io/).This is the opportunity for the community to discuss whether the SNIP is desired, whether it solves the problems it set out to solve, and whether there are better solutions.
+After the SNIP is merged to the main branch, the SNIP proposal **SHOULD** change the status to `review` and start a discussion on the [Starknet Community Forum](https://community.starknet.io/).
+This is the opportunity for the community to discuss whether the SNIP is desired, whether it solves the problems it set out to solve, and whether there are better solutions.

 ### **SNIP Acceptance**